richardschoen/QshOni/README.md

 `CALL PGM(QSHONI/SRCBLDC)`

-# Delays running QShell or bash commands qith QSHEXEC/QSHBASH
+# Delays running QShell or bash commands with QSHEXEC/QSHBASH
 ❗ If you experience delays running QShell Commands, it's probably related to your system DNS settings.
 Check out the following issue: https://github.com/richardschoen/QshOni/issues/29

 # Using the QSHEXEC CL command to call a Qsh/Pase command sequence